Can You Sell a House with a Mortgage In San Francisco Bay Area

 The other route you can take when selling a home with a mortgage is to sell with the help of real estate agents.
 Since this sale process is traditional, expect it to be longer and more expensive.

-Sell with the Help of a Real Estate Agent in SF Bay Area
+Sell with the Help of a Real Estate Agent in San Francisco Bay Area

 Many homeowners opt for conventional selling methods to maximize property profits.
 However, timing plays a crucial role in this endeavor.
 Selling during the winter might not yield optimal results due to lower market activity.